rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Experiment.md

 To train an unfair AI you need data containing sensitive features.
 As this is critical from a privacy perspective, use synthetic data!

-You may create your own training data manually using {explore} (you need version 1.0.1 or higher):
+You can create your own training data using {explore} (you need version 1.0.1 or higher):

 ```R
 library(explore)